 Hy-Gain TH-7DX (20, 15, 10 meters) and Cushcraft A505 (6 meters) atop Hy-Gain HG-54HD tower

 I was born in San Francisco, CA, in 1945.
 A family move put me in Eureka in the early 50s, where I was raised until joining the service.
 I had the privilege of attending a rural 2-room school house for a few years after first getting to Eureka.
-In jr. high, I was introduced to electronics when my 9th grade science teacher said we were going to build crystal sets in class.
+In Jr. High, I was introduced to electronics when my 9th grade science teacher said we were going to build crystal sets in class.
 This opened up a brand new world for me.
 We had several AM stations around town, so there was plenty of signal to be had at our house.
-Enough RF was pulled out of my "longwire" wrapped around the 5-wide garage, that my little crystal set would drive a small speaker at a low volume.
+Enough RF was pulled out of my "longwire" wrapped around the 5-wide garage, that my little crystal set would drive a small speaker at a low volume and would hear San Francisco area stations at night.
 There's a story related to that, but I won't go into it now.
 Ask about it when you talk to me on the air if you want to hear it.

 I assume that my science teacher, Mr. Krause, must have mentioned ham radio at some point, because I soon found myself looking for some ex-neighbor kids, who, I was told, had "this ham radio setup".
 They were a year or two ahead of me in school and had moved across town.
 At their house, their mother led me up some narrow stairs to the attic, where I found the boys fiddling with what was probably some military surplus and homebrew stuff.
 Through them, I met Gene, K6YIS, who lived a few blocks away.
 Gene had weekly skeds on 20 meters with his Dad in Long Beach, and he invited me over for one of them.
 I got a ride into town and sat down in the cramped shack where Gene was talking with his Dad, Curt, K6SBI.
 I marveled at the "big" Johnson Viking Ranger and chrome D-104 lollipop, along with a Hallicrafters SX-99 receiver.
 After a couple of weeks of this, he talked me into getting on the mic and talking to Curt myself.
 This became a regular thing, and I was hooked, even though mic-fright was a big problem in the beginning.
 Thank you Gene and Curt Knight, K6YIS and K6SBI.
 You launched me into my life long hobby of amateur radio, which eventually steered my entire career.

 November 12, 2012 - Update to the above story about how I got started in ham radio.
 This afternoon, during my daily migration from 10 meters down to the lower bands as the propagation changed, I landed on 18.114MHz for a few minutes and listened to a Colorado station talking with someone in Oregon.
 When he turned it over to the Oregonian, my jaw dropped as I heard the callsign K6YIS.
 I started paying more attention and decided I would try to talk to him long enough to let him know that I knew the original K6YIS.
 I don't have a 17M antenna, so I used the one that I had the most receive signal on, my 75M dipole.
 I hit the tuner and waited for the next over.
 They didn't seem to hear me the first time, so I waited for the next opening to try again.
 During that wait, I heard the Colorado station call him Gene.
 WHAT?
 I couldn't believe it!
 I had no idea Gene was still around.
 When I was finally let into the QSO, I played a little game with Gene, giving him big hints about who I was and letting him try to figure it out.
 It only took a couple of rounds.
 For 45+ minutes after that, we shared old stories and caught each other up on things as much as we could before the band changed enough that it became questionable to continue.
 What an experience!
-I have no doubt that Gene and I will get together many times in the future.
-We are already talking about having an "eyeball" next year when my wife and I go out to that part of the country again.
+I'm hoping Gene and I can get together in the future for an eyeball QSO.

 See Gene's QSL at the bottom of this QRZ page.This is one of those rare times when I'm glad someone had a callsign from a different area than where he was located.